TinPang/optimalCytosolicDensity_linearModel/README.md

 ## Description of the Files

 The three folders correspond to the 3 versions of the model: (1) main model, (2) diffusion limited case, (3) transition state limited case.
 See Fig. 1 of the manuscript for an explanation to the different limited cases.
+The main model is modified to account for crowding using Vasquez's formulation (model 1a).
+The parameter θ within the main model is also changed to a different value so as to test the model sensitivity (model 1b).

 Each folder has the main script files `script1_simulation.m` and `script2_make_plots.m`.
 Script 1 performs the simulation and writes the `intermediateData_*` files that store the simulation results.
 Script 2 reads the `intermediateData_*` files and make the plots (Fig. 2 and Fig. 7 of the manuscript).
 The other `*.m` files contains functions called by the main scripts.